Fathers Rights in a Divorce

 Why Fathers Rights in a Divorce are important?

-It has been observed that wives and soon to be ex wives should as a matter of fact acknowledge that the father must be given adequate rights pertaining to the child.
-The reason of making this statement becomes obvious from the following statistics.
+It has been observed that wives and soon to be ex wives should as a matter of fact acknowledge that the fathers must be given adequate rights pertaining to the child.
+The reason of making this statement becomes obvious from the following statistics:

-• 63 percent of teenage suicides are committed by children who belong to fatherless houses
+• 63 percent of teenage suicides are committed by children who live in a house without a father.

 When a divorcing couple is charting out the custody plan, they usually have the best interests of the child as their goal.
-What the parents may not know is that the child can continue in the absence of fancy clothes and toys.
-However, it is mandatory that the child gets to see both the parents.
-The parents will certainly observe a sparkle in the eyes of their child, when he / she is with some parent.
+What the parents might not know is that the child can continue in the absence of fancy clothes and toys, however, it is mandatory that the child gets to see both the parents.
+The parents will certainly observe a sparkle in the eyes of their child, when they are together with their ex-spouse.
 So, mothers should realize that a father's divorce rights are equally crucial.
+Fathers make their child independent, and are always there to motivate them to do the best in life.

 Divorce Papers